 Performance and gestures destabilizes this mode of understanding the (stationary) female body in cinema limited by the roles it plays and positions it has to occupy in the film.
-This movement away from constricting modes of analysis is possible because of an understanding of the body - that it "is never just a formed and given neither entity nor a totally chaotic play of forces, but a constant interplay, movement, and passage between form and non-form".
+This movement away from constricting modes of analysis is possible because of an understanding of the body as not fixed or a given entity, nor entirely in chaos and without any edges or boundaries, but a "constant interplay, movement, and passage between form and non-form".
 Bodies, in a Deluezian sense, are not primarily construed as "isolated, unified individuals (functioning at the molar level of organization), but rather as relations of speed and movement, degrees of intensity (taking place at the molecular level of composition)".
-Affectivity is transmitted beyond individuation and cognition - thus allowing for the idea of the body of the film and the viewer's bodies and their fleshy relations to each other, making space to acknowledge that we experience film as if it were "a collective, expansive, and permeable body".
+Affect is not limited to aspects of individuation and cognition, but travels along fleshy, uncategorizable and unexpected relations between the viewer's bodies and that of media.